- We advise you to exercise normal safety precautions in Tonga.

 Outbreaks of the mosquito-borne illness dengue fever occur, particularly during the wet season.
 It is strongly recommended you take precautions against being bitten by mosquitoes, including using insect repellent, wearing long, loose-fitting, light-coloured clothing and ensuring your accommodation is mosquito proof.
 Seek medical advice if you have a fever.
 For further information see the World Health Organization's factsheet on dengue fever.

 Water-borne, food-borne, and other infectious diseases (including tuberculosis and filariasis) are prevalent with more serious outbreaks occurring from time to time.
+You should also be aware that illness caused by naturally occurring seafood toxins such as ciguatera as well as scombroid (histamine fish poisoning) and toxins in shellfish can be a hazard.
+See this link on the health page for further information on seafood toxins.
+Seek urgent medical attention if you suspect poisoning.
 There have been several reported occurrences of typhoid in villages outside of Nuku’alofa.
 Practicing good personal hygiene should help avoid contracting this and other gastro-intestinal diseases.
 You are advised to boil all drinking water or drink bottled water, and avoid ice cubes and raw or undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Where to get help

 Australians and Canadians in Tonga who require consular assistance should contact the Australian High Commission.